 Another simple technique is to buy or sell the first price retracement after one moving average has crossed another.
 For long trades, make sure the shorter MA is above the longer MA and the price is above both MAs.
 Then the trader will wait for the price to retrace between the two MAs.
 When it crosses back above the shorter MA they enter a long position.
 Use the lowest price of the retracement as an initial stop loss and hold the position as long as the price remains above the longer moving average.
 Simply do the reverse to enter a short position after a retracement during a downtrend.

 Tripple Moving Averages

 Another simple strategy is to use three moving averages.
 The two longer averages are used to define the trend and the shorter average is used to time your entries.
 You can use a 5, 10 and 30 period EMA, or any similar combination preferred on the chart you are trading.

-When the middle average is above the longer average you are only looking to enter long positions, and when it’s below the longer average you are looking to enter short positions.
-If the trend is up, you wait for the short EMA to cross below the middle EMA, and then cross back above it before entering a long position.
-If the trend is down, you wait for the short EMA to cross above the middle EMA and then cross back down before entering a short position.
+When the middle average is above the longer average you are only looking to enter long positions.
+When it’s below the longer average you are looking to enter short positions.
+If the trend is up, you wait for the short EMA to cross below the middle EMA, and then cross back above it before entering a long position and if the trend is down, you wait for the short EMA to cross above the middle EMA and then cross back down before entering a short position.
 You can hold the position until the middle EMA crosses the longer EMA.

 Using the 200-day Moving Average to Define Long Term Trends

 As you can see there are several ways to use moving averages to guide your trading.
 They’re very easy to use and apply and can help you identify trading opportunities, provided prices are trending.
-It’s important to consider the bigger picture and be cautious if prices show signs of consolidation or rangebound action as this can result in moving averages losing some of their effectiveness.
+It’s important to consider the bigger picture.
+Be cautious if prices show signs of consolidation or rangebound action.
+This can result in moving averages losing some of their effectiveness.